VKorpelshoek/GridTrackNet/README.md

 ADD HERE THE API FOR THE INFERENCE OR VIDEO GENERATION

 ## Custom Training Guide
-1. Per video, use the frame extractor to save all frames inside a folder.
+1. Per video, use FramGenerator.py to extract individual frames from a video.
-2. Per frames folder, label the balls.
+2. Per match folder, use LabellingTool.py to label all frames.
-3. After all frames have been annotated, use the DataGen.py
+3. After all match folders are annotated, use the DataGen.py to generate the dataset in TFRecord format.
 4. Train
 5. Inference

 Resulting Dataset Folder Structure:
 ```
-Tennis Dataset
+Dataset
 |
 |___match1
 |       |